00sapo/LaudareAnnotator/Readme.md

 The plugin stores the bounding boxes of each shape in a JSON file, connecting each object to a label according to customizable rules.

+!(Screenshot)[./_static/Screenshot-v0.2.png]

 ## Features

-1. Automatic color palette detection
+1. Automatic color palette detection, detecting similar colors as a single label
 2. Exporting and importing rules (each rule connect a combination of shape-color to a label)
 3. Ability to assign labels to group of objects and to remember objects labeled inside